nicholflowers/California-WildFire-Prediction/README.md

 - XGBoost (randomized search tuning)
 - ARIMA/SARIMAX (time series)

 ## 📈 Results

-Across model families, accuracy at the 3-day horizon landed in the ~50% range, and performance degraded steadily as the horizon lengthened.
-The fact that very different architectures clustered at a similar ceiling points to the available features and data quality as the binding constraint, not the choice of model.
+Across Logistic Regression, Neural Networks, Random Forest, XGBoost, and ARIMA/SARIMAX, accuracy at the 3-day horizon converged around similar levels and declined at longer horizons.
+The fact that very different architectures clustered at a similar ceiling points to the available feature signal and data quality as the binding constraint, not model choice.

 XGBoost illustrated the horizon effect clearly: